-If you own a dog, it is critical to ensure that it has an ID tag.
-No matter if you have a simple stainless steel tag or you have gone for a more fashionable look and decided to purchase gold engraved dog tags for your precious pooch, this is what will help to get them home should they get lost.
+If you own a dog, it’s critical to ensure that they have an ID tag.
+Attaching dog tags to a collar is essential for your dog’s safety.
+Whether it’s a simple stainless steel tag or even a rose gold engraved dog tag for your precious pooch, this will help them get home if they ever get lost.

-However, there are many people who don’t know how to attach a dog tag to a collar properly.
+However, many dog owners may not know how to put a dog tag on a collar properly.

 How to Attach Dog Tags to a Collar: Common Attachment Types

-Before we dive into the various ways that dog tags can be attached to your pup’s collar, it should go without saying that the first step to attaching your dog’s shiny new tag is to take the collar off your dog.
-Otherwise, your pup is likely to want to jump on you, cuddle, play and generally make it difficult to attach the tag.
+Before we dive into the various ways that dog tags can be attached to dog collars, it should go without saying that the first step to attaching your dog’s ID tags is to take the collar off your dog.
+Otherwise, your pup is likely to want to jump on you, cuddle, play, and generally make it difficult to put a dog tag on.
 This is especially true if you have yet to get your dog used to wearing a collar.

-That aside, here are the most common attachment types:
+That aside, here are the most common collar tags attachment types:

-One of the most common dog tag attachments is the s-hook.
-The reason for this is that s-hooks are a simple and effective way to attach a dog tag to a collar.
-However, this method does require pliers to pinch shut.
+One of the most common dog tag attachments, S-hooks are a simple and effective way to attach a dog tag to a collar.
+However, this method requires pliers to pinch shut.

-If you choose to use an s-hook, simply use a pair of pliers to bend one end of the hook so that the tag can be slipped on to the attachment.
+If you choose to use an S-hook, simply use a pair of pliers to bend one end of the hook so that the tag can be slipped onto the attachment.
 From there, bend the hook back into place and pinch the hook shut.
-Finally, repeat this process on the other end, hooking the attachment onto the metal d-ring of the dog collar and pinch it shut.
+Finally, repeat this process on the other end, hooking the attachment onto the metal D-ring of the dog collar and pinching it shut.

 Be aware that pinching each end shut is critically important.
-The reason for this is that, if not closed properly, the opening can snag onto your dog somewhere and injure them in the process.
+If not closed properly, the opening can snag onto your dog somewhere and injure them in the process.

-While this may sound a bit implausible, the fact is that there have been numerous documented cases of this happening.
-For this reason, many folks instead opt for the safer split ring attachment method.
+While this may sound a bit implausible, there have been numerous documented cases of this happening.
+For this reason, many folks may opt for the safer split-ring attachment method.

 The Split Ring

-Split rings are a safer and potentially more common attachment method than the s-hook.
+Split rings are a potentially safer attachment method than the S-hook.
 Additionally, there are no tools required for this job.

-Because of how quick, simple and effective this method is, many people choose to attach their dog’s tags in this way.
-However, do be aware that split rings are less sturdy than s-hooks and can get bent out of shape if caught on something.
+Because of how quick, simple, and effective this method is, many people choose to attach their dog’s tags this way.
+However, do be aware that split rings are less sturdy than S-hooks and can get bent out of shape if caught on something.

 If you want a closer look, check out our video on how to attach DOG iD tags to your dog’s collar.